usegalaxy-eu/pulsar-network-docs/source/rabbitmq.rst

    Navigate to the ``distributed_compute`` section, and add your new endpoint at the end of the section, with a description of the deployment, here ``Test Pulsar deployment``, followed by its short name, ``test01-pulsar`` in this example.

+   For example you can add your site to the bottom of the list in the form ``CITY (COUNTRY) - INSTITUTION", SITE_NAME``.

    ::

      distributed_compute: